 “A dancemaker who does not shy away from much” (DIY Dancer)

 As a sought after educator and lecturer, Cohn has participated in educational engagements at Gibney Dance (NY), California Institute of the Arts (CA), Rutgers University (NJ), Temple University (PA), Axis Connect (NY), Shenandoah University (VA), California State University, Fullerton (CA), Broadway Dance Center (NY), California State University, Los Angeles (CA) and 10 Hairy Legs (NY).
 She received a full feature in Dance Teacher Magazine.
 Cohn was one of twenty international artists invited to participate in The New Aesthetics Performance Intensive in a dance-theater collaboration conducted by Crystal Pite.
 As a curator, she served on The Massachusetts Cultural Council Choreography Fellowship Panel and for Nazareth College's Movement and Dance Festival.
 Cohn received scholarships to Bridge: Choreographic Dialogues at the Suzanne Dellal Centre in Tel Aviv, the Bessie Schoenberg Choreographic Lab at New York Live Arts and Systems for Understanding Movement and Choreography, led by Susan Marshall.
 She has performed in works by Ohad Naharin, Alex Ketley, Colin Connor and Barak Marshall, and in self-choreographed solos Leak and Au Revoir Love.
 Cohn graduated with a Bachelor of Fine Arts from California Institute of the Arts in dance performance and composition and has been honored as a distinguished alumna as of 2018.
 Cohn is pursuing low residency Master of Fine Arts candidacy at University of Wisconsin-Milwaukee as a High Honors and Chancellor's Award recipient.
-She is a current lecturer at Loyola Marymount University and is on faculty at Los Angeles Ballet.

 Top photo by Jaqlin Medlock + left photo by Rafael Hernandez | Right photo by Karen Pomarico